vlaranjo/Vasconomics_Website/content/post/Vegetarians_in_the_World.md

 Last year (2018), me and my girlfriend, who's vegan, were travelling in Southeast Asia - very confident that it would be easy to find feasible meal solutions, considering the reports from our friends who travelled the region.
 This confidence got a fierce reality check!

 Starting in Singapore when we passed by a place in Chinatown named "...
-Vegetarian", we decided to enter and couldn't help but get surprised while reading "Vegetarian Chicken", "Vegetarian Pork", etc. Basically, no vegetarian options..
+Vegetarian", we decided to enter and couldn't help but get surprised while reading "Vegetarian Chicken", "Vegetarian Pork", etc. Basically, no vegetarian options...

 After Singapore we visited Malaysia, where also didn't feel the vegetarianism culture was largely widespread.